jeffthomasiii/Just-a-Thought/_posts/2025-06-30-courage-preparation-endurance.md

 ## Courage: Trusting God When Fear Fights Back

-Fear isn’t failure—it’s a signal.
+Fear isn’t failure, it’s a signal.
 It tells you you're up against something bigger than you, and that’s exactly when you need to remember who is with you.

 **Ephesians 6:10–13 (ESV):**
 > “Finally, be strong in the Lord and in the strength of his might.
 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.